 We will issue your Permit via second class post – the Post Office aim to deliver second class post within three days.

 You will still need to apply for a Permit.
 In addition, please bring the van hire agreement when you arrive at the Recycling Centre.

-Why have you started a Permit Scheme?
+Why have you got a Permit Scheme?

 The Household Waste Recycling Centres in Merseyside are just that – they are for household waste.
 But, often commercial businesses and traders attempt to use these facilities for free, which is illegal.

 If you need to make a change to your permit (e.g. a change in van, address or new markings on your vehicle) please send your permit back to the address on the top right hand corner of the permit with a note inside explaining the changes you would like to make.
 Once received your permit will be updated and sent back the same day.

 Click here to download our Permit Scheme leaflet (PDF – 205kb)

 Our new Recycling app – a handy programme for Merseyside recycling information – is currently available on for Android (through the Google Play Store) and Apple (through the App Store).
 It will soon be available on the Windows mobile platform.
 Just search ‘Merseyside recycling’ on the stores, or simply click on the relevant link below: